clearcare/policies/source/sections/01-introduction.md

 PaaS Customers utilize hosted software and infrastructure from Cloudticity to deploy, host, and scale custom developed applications and configured databases.
 These customers are deployed into compliant containers run on systems secured and managed by Cloudticity.
 Cloudticity does not have insight or access into application level data of PaaS Customers and, as such, does not have the ability to secure or manage risk associated with application level vulnerabilities and security weaknesses.
 Cloudticity makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of PaaS Customer data through network (firewalls, dedicated IP spaces, etc) and server settings (encryption at rest and in transit, OSSEC throughout the Platform, etc).

 PaaS Customers can opt for a list of Services from Cloudticity, which include Backup Service, Logging Service, IDS Service, and Disaster Recovery Service.
-These services are not standard and PaaS Customers must sign up for them in order for Cloudticity to manage these areas of security and compliance.
+Some of these services are not standard and PaaS Customers must sign up for them in order for Cloudticity to manage these areas of security and compliance.

 ## 1.2 Platform Add-ons